 IN-DEPTH: The history of the TAG Heuer Carrera is inspired by a race with a serious body countTime+Tide

 In 1963, two legends were born that would both go on to become icons within their respective fields: the Heuer Carrera and the Porsche 911.
-This year marks the 60th anniversary of the model.
+This year marks the 60th anniversary of the model (celebrated by the release of the amazing “>Carrera Glassbox Chronograph).
 An enduring design that has remained in favour over the last six decades, it is important to remember where the Heuer Carrera began.
 Let’s take a look through the history of the watch’s illustrious life.

 1963 – 1984